Skip to main content

 docker compose run --rm web npm test

-β€’ Runs a one-off command against a service
+β€’ Runs a one-off command in a new container based on the service

-β€’ --rm removes container after exit, does not start linked services by default.
+β€’ --rm removes it after exit; starts linked services unless --no-deps.

 docker compose watch